 |Mexican President Felipe Calderon’s has led an aggressive army-led crackdown on drug cartels [Reuters]|

-Mexico’s military has freed 61 men being held captive and forced to work for a drug gang in a violent northern border city.
+In a separate development, the Mexican military has freed 61 men being held captive and forced to work for a drug gang in a violent northern border city.

 The army said on Sunday that the men were found in a safe house in Piedras Negras on Saturday.

 Soldiers made the discovery during a security sweep in the area that also turned up an abandoned truck filled with 6 tons of marijuana.

 A statement said one of the captive men is from Honduras, while the others are from various parts of Mexico.